yalmip/yalmip.github.io/yalmip/tutorials/quadraticprogramming.md

 %center%%width=500px%Images:regresssolution.png

-Let us finally state that some of the manipulations here can be performed much easier by using the [[Tutorials.NonlinearOperators | nonlinear operator framework]] in YALMIP.
+Let us finally state that some of the manipulations here can be performed much easier by using the [nonlinear operator framework](/yalmip/tutorials/nonlinearoperator) in YALMIP.

 ````matlab
 optimize([],norm(residuals,1));